Keith Treacy: Barnsley

 On 6 August 2014, Treacy was announced to have signed for League One team Barnsley on a two-year contract.

 Treacy made his debut for the club in the opening game of the season, coming on as a substitute for Danny Rose in the 66th minute, in a 1–0 loss against Crawley Town.
 Unfortunately, Tracey's start to his Barnsley's career went bad after needing rehabilitation.
 Treacy then scored his first Barnsley goal on 22 November 2014, in a 2–1 loss against Chesterfield.
 However, just six months into his contract, he left Barnsley by mutual consent in January 2015, after he had made 16 appearances.

 Drogheda United

 Treacy returned to Ireland and joined struggling Premier Division side Drogheda United midway through the season.
 He made his debut for the club, starting a match and played 64 minutes before being substituted, in a 4–1 loss against Limerick on 28 August 2015.
-It wasn't until on 25 September 2015 when Treacy scored his first goal for Drogheda United, in a 2–2 draw against Bohemian.
+It was not until on 25 September 2015 when Treacy scored his first goal for Drogheda United, in a 2–2 draw against Bohemians.
 This was followed up by scoring his second goal for the club, in a 1–1 draw against Cork City.
 However, his two goals in eight games was not enough to help his side avoid being relegated on the final day of the season.